ACTtaiwan/CongressionalGuide/STARTHERE.md

 The SQLite DB is mounted inside the containers from `/db/db.sqlite3`.
 You can interact directly with the DB on your local drive and those changes should show in the app.

 ## Candidate Information
-The candidate information comes from the Scrapy spiders.
+The candidate information comes from the Scrapy spiders and is run manually to update and populate the DB.
 See the [Scrapy Readme](app/candidates/SCRAPY_README.md) for details.